google/rappor/doc/tutorial.md

 The map file has one row per candidate.
 In this case, there are 60 rows:
-50 for the true values and 10 for "fake" values, which make the candidates a supserset of the true input.
+50 for the true values and 10 for "fake" values, which make the candidates a superset of the true input.

 The left most column is the raw candidate string.
 Then there are 128 more
 columns: for `m = 64` cohorts times `k = 2` hash functions in the Bloom filter.